sdphp/pickme/README.md

 So here it is, feel free to add any improvement or bells and whistles you would like to it.

-Thanks to @johncongdon for "making it work"
+Thanks to @johncongdon for "making it work" and @piontkowski for putting it on the web.

 ## Installation